mburolla/siu-van-intro/assignments.md

 # Ex.
 1 Clone & Push
 - Generate SSH keys
 - Clone this repo
+- Create a new branch using the following format: `dev-{your initials}-ex1`
-- Update the main class with your name & favorite food
+- Update the main class with your name
 - Push your branch to the repo

 # Ex.
+2 Clone & Push
+- Generate SSH keys
+- Clone this repo
+- Update the main class with your name and favorite food
+- Push your branch to the repo

-2 Create Java Project & Push to Your Repo
+# Ex.
+3 Create Java Project & Push to Your Repo
-This assignment involves creating a new Java/Maven project and pushing it to a Git repository in your Github account.
+This exercise involves creating a new Java/Maven project and pushing it to a Git repository in your Github account.

 #### GitHub